-These Sticky buns are completely made from scratch and will fill your house with the most delicious smells.
+These Caramel Cinnamon Rollsย are completely made from scratch and will fill your house withย delicious smells.

-If you’ve never baked with yeast this is the recipe for you because the results are so worth it!
+If you’ve never baked with yeast, this recipe is for you because the results are so worth it!
 I won’t lie – it’s not a quick recipe but most of the time allocated is waiting for the dough to rise.
+Just follow my step be step instructions.

 Sweet yeast dough is not hard to master and opens up a whole new world of baking.
-Other similar recipes to try are sweet Portuguese Bread or make your own Doughnut Balls
+Other similar recipes to try are sweet Portuguese Bread or Chocolate Panettone.

 Ingredients

 Ingredients for sweet yeast breads are mostly basic with a few varying flavors.
-I like to add lemon zest for the freshness it adds and give a little bit of relief from the sweetness.
+I like to add lemon zest for the freshness and to cut through the sweetness.

 - sugar – brown and white